kunerd/pliced/README.md

 An experimental `Chart` widget for [iced](https://github.com/iced-rs/iced).

-Currently this is in a very early stage and uses [plotters](https://github.com/plotters-rs/plotters) as backend, but that may change.
+Currently there are two chart implementations, one using [plotters](https://github.com/plotters-rs/plotters) as backend and an iced native implementation.

 ## Usage
 There are two ways to use this library.
 You can just use the provided chart widget: